 Welcome to the Rozovsky Group

-To experimentally address these diverse questions my lab employs biochemical methods, solid and solution-state nuclear magnetic resonance (NMR) spectroscopy as well as a variety of optical microscopy techniques ranging from single molecule total internal reflection fluorescence (TIRF) microscopy to spectral imaging.
+To experimentally address these diverse questions my lab employs biochemical methods, mass spectrometry, solid and solution-state nuclear magnetic resonance (NMR) spectroscopy as well as a variety of optical microscopy techniques ranging from single molecule total internal reflection fluorescence (TIRF) microscopy to spectral imaging.